Writing Center Staff

 A sophomore English and Environmental Science double major, Megan not-so-secretly wishes she were a Disney princess.
 She makes up for this unlikelihood, however, by composing her own stories where she can write about royals galore.
 She also loves birds (and not just because it's the princess thing to do), so if you ever need some cheering up, ask her to show you a funny bird video.
 On campus, you might spot her in the piano practice-rooms or out and about with her camera.
 Megan is happy to assist with any stage of your writing, from coaxing out your document-shy ideas to firming up a finished product.

 TISHA TURK, WRITING CENTER DIRECTOR

-Tisha teaches English courses at UMM.
-She likes writing a lot and has gotten pretty good at it over the years, but she also knows it can be a pain, so she’s happy to commiserate with people who are feeling frustrated or stuck.
+Tisha teaches courses about writing, literature, and fandom.
 Her PhD is in English literature, but she has experience working with writers in lots of different fields in the sciences and social sciences as well as humanities and education.
-She’s the person to talk to for help with personal statements for graduate school, but she’s also happy to help with ordinary papers for either intro or advanced classes.
-When she’s not working in the Writing Center or teaching, she’s usually reading, gardening, hanging out with her cats, baking really awesome brownies, rewatching Buffy the Vampire Slayer, or hitting refresh on Tumblr.
+She’s the person to talk to for help with personal statements for graduate school, but she can also help people start and revise papers for either intro or advanced classes.
+When she’s not working in the Writing Center or teaching, she’s usually reading, gardening, cooking, or watching science fiction TV.
 These days she is also writing a book about media fandom, a process that reminds her on a daily basis that writing is hard, so she’s happy to commiserate with people who are feeling frustrated or stuck.